rust-ndarray/ndarray-examples/linear_regression/README.md

 Linear Regression
 =================

-An implementation of vanilla linear regression, solving the normal equation to determine the optimal coefficients.
+An implementation of vanilla linear regression: it solves the normal equation to determine the optimal coefficients.

 You can run the example using